carrowood/Hangouts_Takeout_JSON_Parser/README.md

 - I did not spend anytime identifying or including files that were sent and received
 - Very limited support for images.
 They are not shown inline but rather by links to the URLs provided by the JSON file, and a link to a local file since the Takeouts export includes images when it is extracted.
 Many links are broken for unknown issues with the URL provided by the JSON.
 - Some emojis come through to the html, others don't.
 That was not a "must-have" feature for my needs
-- Long html links sent in the chat may over flow the div element that contains them.
-CSS is not my strongest talent
 - Disk writing needs to be optimized to limit file open/closes; It wasn't important to me.
 See Performance below.
 - Doesn't cook me breakfast... yet!
 Just waiting on the right pull request.  :-)